Medically reviewed on Oct 31, 2018

 Uses For betamethasone dipropionate

-Betamethasone topical cream, gel, lotion, and ointment are used to help relieve redness, itching, swelling, or other discomfort caused by skin conditions.
-Betamethasone topical spray is used to treat adults with mild to moderate plaque psoriasis. betamethasone dipropionate is a corticosteroid (cortisone-like medicine or steroid).
+Betamethasone topical cream, gel, lotion, and ointment are used to help relieve redness, itching, swelling, or other discomforts caused by certain skin conditions.
+Betamethasone topical spray is used to treat adults with mild to moderate plaque psoriasis.
+Betamethasone dipropionate is a corticosteroid (cortisone-like medicine or steroid).

 Before Using betamethasone dipropionate

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For betamethasone dipropionate, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to betamethasone dipropionate or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.